mluukkai/WebPalvelinohjelmointi2023/wadror-english.md

 - course Discord channel <https://study.cs.helsinki.fi/discord/>
    - **Note:** all inappropriate, derogatory and discriminatory comments on the channel are prohibited and those who make such comments will be removed from the channel

-### Workshop

-Workshop guidance is organized on the Kumpula campus in room BK107 during the fall semester

 ## Material and tasks